rss2025-9/final_challenge2025/README.md

 ### Tips

 The Shrink Ray Heist is meant to be open-ended.
-You should make use of whatever techniques you believe will best solve the problem.
+You should make use of techniques you believe will best solve the problem.

 Here are some things you may consider in developing your approach:

-- How do you implement the high-level logic that puts together localization, path-planning, object detection, and collision avoidance?
+- How do you implement the high-level logic that combines localization, path-planning, object detection, and collision avoidance?
   - Perhaps a state machine would be helpful--how would you connect the different tasks?
 - How should the speed of your car be adjusted as you detect person/obstacle/light, decide it is close enough, and turn corners?
 - The shrink ray detector is good, but not perfect.
-What other features might you consider looking for to succesfully choose the correct part?
+What other features might you consider looking for to successfully choose the correct part?

-As always, your safety controller should be turned on for this portion of the Final Challenge as well.
+As always, your safety controller should be turned on for this portion of the Final Challenge.

 ## Part B: Race to the Moon